 Is the pink tax still a problem for shoppers?
 Over the last few years, we've seen retailers like Boxed and Billie take a stand against discriminatory product pricing that costs women more.
-That's the so-called "pink tax," which refers to the difference between products designed for (and marketed to) women, and products that are gender-neutral or designed for men.
+That's the so-called "pink tax."
+It refers to the difference between products designed for (and marketed to) women, and products that are gender-neutral or designed for men.

 But the outcry against gender-based price discrimination has slowed.
 So is the pink tax a real problem still?
-We took a look at pricing for some common items to see whether women are still getting charged more — and how they can save money.
+We took a look at pricing for some common items to see whether women are still getting charged more — and how they can fight the pink tax and save money.

-The pink tax isn't a myth, and unfortunately it remains an issue.
-Price differences like this can be extremely common: in a study that compared nearly 800 products, the New York City Department of Consumer Affairs found that women's products cost more than men's 42% of the time, while men's products are pricier than women's only 18% of the time.
-On average, women's items are 7% more expensive than similar ones for men.
+The pink tax is not a myth — it's very real and continues to be a major issue for consumers.
+In 2015, the New York City Department of Consumer Affairs conducted a study of almost 800 products.
+Their findings detailed that women's products cost more than men's 42% of the time.
+Yet by comparison, men's products are more expensive than women's only 18% of the time.
+In fact, women's items tend to be an average of 7% more expensive than similar products marketed toward men.

-The Department of Consumer Affairs study found the biggest price difference in personal care products, which cost an average of 13% more for women.
-But price differences go beyond beauty: we see gender-based pricing starting in childhood.
+The Department of Consumer Affairs study found the biggest price difference in personal care products, which cost 13% more on average for women.
+But price differences go beyond beauty: We see gender-based pricing starting in childhood.
 The DCA study found children's toys and accessories were also, on average, 7% more expensive if shoppers bought products for girls.
 In one notable example, a toy scooter was $25 in red or $50 in pink, with no notable difference beyond the coloring.